FROM SALMON CANNERY TO WORLD-CLASS FISHING LODGE

 1969 New England Fish purchases the assets of Nakat Packing Company, including Waterfall Cannery.

 1971–73 After restrictions on commercial fishing techniques, the harvest becomes too unpredictable to gear up for the summer pack and Waterfall Cannery closes its doors.
-New England Fish sells the cannery buildings and land to Edward “Des” Moore and family of Ketchikan, who convert the bygone operation into a remote fishing lodge.
+New England Fish sells the cannery buildings and land to Edward “Des” Moore and family of Ketchikan, who convert the bygone operation into a remote Alaska fishing lodge.

 1980 The Ketchikan-based Waterfall Group purchases the property.
 The historic clapboard buildings and cabins that once housed cannery crew are carefully renovated to host sport-fishing fans from around the world.